Skip to main content

 new AwsExecution(deployment, environment);

-• App, Environment, Execution, etc are all Models.
+• App, Environment, Execution, etc. are all Models.

 • Developers declare their infrastructure represented by the Model graph (below).